spcnvdr/climatic/README.md

 # Climatic - Python 3.x.x Group Project Part 2

-The purpose of this Git repository and its contents is for the experimentation and development of the second part of the Internet of Things Group Project part 2 for the Fall 2020 semester.
 The goal of this project is to create a single Flask web page that either allows users to upload a CSV file or to use the current CSV file maintained by the web server.
-The web page will download the CSV file from the user, parse its contents, and (if valid) display information about the contents of the file.
+The web page will take the CSV file from the user, parse its contents, and (if valid) display information about the contents of the file.
 The file is to contain information in CSV format, with Linux/UNIX line endings (LF).
 The data in the CSV file will contain the current temperature, humidity, date and time of collection, and any other pertinent information that can be gathered and stored by either additional sensors or by the Raspberry Pi itself.

+The goal is to perform the CSV file parsing and any other calculations entirely on the client side.
+This will simplify the project in a way because the server will not have to handle file uploads and unexpected input from untrusted sources.

+Currently, the logging component is separate from the server to allow it to be run independently.
+The temperature and humidity logging program is in the collect_data folder.

 **The Software**